 Working Papers

 Subjective Expectations and Demand for Contraception (with Grant Miller and Aureo de Paula).
 Policy Briefing.
-Revisions requested by the Journal of Econometrics.
+Resubmitted to the Journal of Econometrics.

 Abstract: